Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Introduction

 A well known, yet not as well understood problem, is the problem of performing inference after a model has been selected.
-In particular, it is known that post-selection confidence intervals often do not achieve target nominal coverage rates, hypothesis tests tend to suffer from an inflated type-I error rate and post-selection point estimates are often biased.
+In particular, it is known that confidence intervals for parameters in selected models often do not achieve target nominal coverage rates, hypothesis tests tend to suffer from an inflated type-I error rate and point estimates are often biased.
 A simple Gaussian example serves well to illustrate the issues that may arise when using the same data for selection and inference.

-\begin{example} Let $y_{1},\dots,y_{n} \sim f$ i.i.d., with $\E_{f}(y_i) = \mu$ and $\Var_{f}(y_i) = 1$.
+\begin{example} Let $Y_{1},\dots,Y_{n} \sim f$ i.i.d., with $\E_{f}(Y_i) = \mu$ and $\Var_{f}(Y_i) = 1$.
 Furthermore, suppose that estimation of $\mu$ is of interest only if a statistical test provides evidence that it is nonzero.
 Specifically, suppose that at a 5\%-level, we reject $H_0: \mu=0$ if $|\bar{y}|>1.96/\sqrt{n}$.
 In this setting, if $|\mu|<1.96/\sqrt{n}$, the uncorrected estimator $\hat\mu=\bar{y}$ will overestimate the magnitude of $\mu$ whenever we choose to estimate it. \end{example}

 An example of early work emphasizing the fact that data-driven model selection may invalidate standard inferential methods is the article by \citet{cureton1950validity}, with its aptly chosen title `validity, reliability and baloney'.
 Subsequently, this problem has been studied in the context of regression modeling.
-In particular, it has been shown that it is impossible to uniformly approximate the post-selection distribution of linear regression coefficient estimates \citep{potscher1991effects, leeb2005model, leeb2006can}.
+In particular, it has been shown that it is impossible to uniformly approximate the post-selection distribution of linear regression coefficient estimates \citep{Potscher91, leeb2005model, leeb2006can}.